logzio/logz-docs/_source/user-guide/accounts/smart-tier.md

 ## Smart Tier does _not_ increase latency

-Logz.io Smart Tier does not operate on traditional hot-warm-cold architectures.

-Smart Tier storage is a warm data tier that reduces costs while keeping Kibana query performance at the normal Hot tier speed.
-The Smart Tier does not increase query latency and will not slow your workflow.
+Smart Tier does not increase query latency and will not slow your workflow.
+Unlike other hot-warm architectures, Logz.io Smart Tier cuts costs by maintaining **replicas** on warm storage.

+Kibana search and query performance will be the same as you are used to from the top, Hot Tier experience.